Mihinr/Order-Management-System/README.md

-# 🛒 Simple Order Management System
+# 🛒 Order Management System

 This is a simple order management system.
 It simulates an ordering system for a pizza outlet with role-based access and basic inventory management.